baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - All lasers can be blind-fired (you can hit cloaked enemies).
 - All lasers can be reflected.
 - All lasers have no cooldown (can be used again every turn).
+- All lasers can only hit the first enemy entity in a given direction.
+This means that, for example, an enemy can hide from a laser by standing behind a chip.
 - Inferno Lasers ignite the target, causing 100 damage per turn for the duration of the ignition and causing a cloaked unit to become visible for the duration of the ignition (the cloak buff stays on, so the unit may become invisible after the ignition is over).
 Ignition persists across rounds.
+- Inferno Lasers, when reflected, ignite your own bot.
 - Stunning Lasers stun the target for 1 turn.
 - Stunning Lasers can not stun the same target 2 turns in a row.
 - Stunning Lasers' damage can be reflected but the stun can not.